 The Robusta tree is able to withstand warmer climates than the Arabica tree.
 Because it adores constant temperatures between 75-85F (24-29C), it can grow at much lower altitudes.
 Therefore, It can manage with about 60 inches of rainfall a year but is vulnerable to frost.

-The Robusta is Cheaper and Easier Than Arabica
+The Robusta is Cheaper and Easier than the Arabica

 Grown at lower altitudes on flatter land, it is easier to harvest the Robusta using machinery.
 This helps to make it cheaper to produce than the Arabica.